Q: What is birth photography?

 Q: How do I know you'll be available when I go into labor?

-A: Birth photography is the focus of my business, I am on call two weeks before until two weeks after your due date.
+A: I am on call two weeks before until two weeks after your due date.
 I take a very limited number of birth clients and work hard to book expecting mothers so their deliveries do not overlap.
 Birth is unpredictable though, and I work closely with a trusted back up photographer.
 During the month of your birth, I'm ready when you are!
 You keep me updated on how you're doing and I'll be at the hospital, birthing center, or home around the time you are 6cm dilated.

 Q: How did you get started as a birth photographer?